 After crossing San Juan Road you'll stay right at the fork, as left will take you on the Bajada Trail

 .
-This section of National starts climbing and is full of washed out areas, rocks, and several obstacles on the way up.
-Once you are out of the canyon the trail steeply follows the ridgeline with a few short downs and then steep ups.
+This section of National starts climbing and is full of washed-out areas, rocks, and several obstacles on the way up.
+Once you are out of the canyon, the trail steeply follows the ridgeline with a few short downs and then steep ups.
 You'll pass several abandoned mines along the way (just a few feet off the trail!) and hike along the backside of the mountain for a bit where the trail becomes exposed but is suitably wide and smooth through the exposure.

-The next major intersection will be at Ranger Trail which will take you back down to the 5 Table TH/Ranger Station.
-If you continue on National, the next section will take you underneath the TV antennas and crosses the paved road to the lookouts twice.
+, which would take you back down to the 5 Table TH/Ranger Station.
+If you continue on National, the next section will take you underneath the TV antennas and cross the paved road to the lookouts twice.